Copyright ©2012 XBRL International Inc., All Rights Reserved.

 Error code xbrlvarinste:instanceVariableRecursionCycle MUST be thrown if there is a cycle where an variable set with a formula-instance relationship and a chained consuming variable set could or does evaluate recursively.

 The specification in [VARIABLES] for variable evaluation is an evaluation against a single input XBRL instance.
-This specification allows that a variable MAY have instance-variable relationships.
-If there are multiple such relationships to a single variable, the evaluation is deemed by this specification to be an evaluation against the set of input XBRL instances represented by such relationships.
+This specification allows that a variable MAY have instance-variable relationships, and that each non-standard input instance resource may in turn represent a sequence of multiple instances.
+Multiple such relationships to a single variable, and multiple XBRL instances in each instance resource, are conjoined, so that the evaluation is deemed by this specification to be an evaluation against the set of input XBRL instances represented by such relationships and resources.

-The specification in [VARIABLES] for source sequence of evaluation is deemed by this specification to be a single conjoined set of the sequences obtained by evaluating the XPath expression implied by a general variable or a fact variable against the set of input XBRL instances represented by instance-variable relationships.
+The specification in [VARIABLES] for source sequence of evaluation is deemed by this specification to be a single conjoined set of the sequences obtained by evaluating the XPath expression implied by a general variable or a fact variable against the set of input XBRL instances represented by instance-variable relationships and instance resources.

 The specification in [VARIABLES] of aspect test for the location aspect is not relevant when comparing facts of different instances, and will be deemed to always be true when this test pertains to a pair of facts of different input XBRL instances.